 2. Colonial Country Club.
 Straightening the river made an orphan of this kink in the Clear Fork.
 So, the kink just retired and took up golf: It now serves as a water hazard on the thirteenth hole.

 3. Forest Park.
 The five-mile miniature train (1959) crosses the inlet (top photo) and outlet (bottom photo) of a tree-lined bend of the old channel of the Clear Fork.
 This part of the river was not straightened until the 1960s.
-Originally the train crossed the river just east of the University Drive bridge, but widening the channel rendered the old bridge too short, so a new bridge was installed downstream over the new channel, and the old bridge (bottom photo) was moved to the outlet of the old channel.
+Originally the train crossed the river on its own bridge right beside the University Drive bridge, but widening the channel rendered the old bridge too short, so a new bridge was installed downstream over the new channel in 1968, and the old bridge (bottom photo) was moved to the outlet of the old channel.

 5. North of Chesapeake Plaza and west of Bluff Street.
 This is the outlet of another orphaned bend in the Clear Fork.
 Forest Park Boulevard follows the curve of the old channel.